 Excessive amounts of sodium tend to be problematic, particularly in a Western diet.
 Sodium is tricky as the body can easily adjust between high or low daily amounts without having any immediate consequences 7.

-Most people are consuming roughly 30-60% more sodium per day than they aught to be and this is creating a high blood pressure pandemic.
-Clinical trials have also linked excess sodium with increased risk of cancer, kidney problems and cardiovascular disease.
+Most people are consuming roughly 30-60% more sodium per day than they ought to be and this may be one reason we are seeing a general rise in blood pressure issues around the globe.
+Clinical trials have also linked excess sodium with an under-functioning heart and kidneys as it detracts from bodily potassium stores.

 Potassium appears to block the absorption of sodium, along with acids or a decrease in pH 8.
-Corticosteroids and antidiuretic hormone appear to enhance sodium absorption 9, which probably explains why stress can cause high blood pressure!
+Corticosteroids and antidiuretic hormone appear to enhance sodium absorption 9, which probably explains why stress can elevate blood pressure!

 - Dietary salts (all salt contains sodium or it can’t be defined as a salt).

 Chlorine is a substance that is present in all fluids the body makes, such as stomach acid (hydrochloric acid).
 Like sodium and potassium, chlorine is also responsible for fluid balance, electrical neutrality and balancing acids and bases 10.